-Peter: Before we finish our episode, we want you to know taht Christ loves you and always waits for you to come back to Him.
-Goodbye for now, see you in a new episode of "Castagro."
+Peter: Before we finish our episode, we'll send you the question of the episode and we're waiting for your answers.
+Goodbye, see you in a new episode of "Castagro."

 In a new episode of "Castagro," we started with a strange apology.
 During the episode, we learned the reason for the apology.